bio-tools/biotoolsDocs/IFB_tools.rst

 All tools in the IFB catalogue must have at least a minimal description, *i.e.* all *mandatory* attributes are specified.
 Tool providers are encouraged to provide an enhanced description which also includes all of the *recommended* attributes.

 .. note::
    The above diagram is intended to give a quick overview of the information requirement.
 Only the main types of tool and most important attributes are shown.
-The `guidelines <#guidelines>`_ below cover everything in more detail, and go through the curation process in a step-by-step way.
+The guidelines_ below cover everything in more detail, and go through the curation process in a step-by-step way.

 4. Plan your curation work